BlockchainCommons/developer-web-site/_pages/frost-developer2.md

 _UX:_ "The user experience is bad.
 The user experience of crypto as a whole is bad. ...
 The features can be as good as they can possibly be.
 They can be the best in the business.
 But if it’s so difficult to use, nobody’s going to use it."
 {: .notice--info}

+_UX:_ "Every decision to make UX easier that exists right now often has decentralization or trust trade-offs."
+{: .notice--info}

+_Challenges:_ "There’s a lot of vocabulary here that the general public ... don’t have. ...
+Again, a lot of this is shared with multi-sig in general and with cryptocurrency in general."
+{: .notice--info}

 ### Distributed Key Generation

 _Key Creation:_ "With distributed key generation, DKG, it’s a multi-party protocol to create the key."